-Animal Pros provides dead animal removal services to Greater Louisville area wide.
-One of the first concerns when a wild animal dies in your home is the odor.
+Animal Pros provides dead animal removal services to Greater Miami and North West Florida area wide.
+One of the first concerns when a wild animal dies in your home or business, is the odor.

 Wild animals typically like to hide away in small crawl spaces, attics, or walls.
 When the animals dies, it will start to decay and attract other pesky creatures into your home.
 Actually finding and retrieving the dead animal can prove difficult, and many home owners prefer to leave it up to a professional.
 Common dead animal removal calls we receive includes:

 - Dead animal in the attic.

 - Dead animal under the deck.

 - Dead animal in the air duct lines.

 - Dead animal in the insulation.